Life’s a Peach and Then You Pie Posted by: Aaron Stearns | 0 Comments

 My Aunt Edith made the best peach pie I’ve ever put in my mouth.
-If you could see me, you’d know I’ve had a lot of peach pie, and this is no small assertion.
+And if you could see me, you’d know I’ve had a lot of peach pie, and this is no small assertion.

 As a little girl, my folks would drive to my dad’s stomping grounds in Cleveland County, Arkansas, to visit my grandmother in Rye and my aunt and uncle in Barkada.
 These places were so small they weren’t even towns – just communities.
 There wasn’t much to do but swat flies, watch cars pass by and hope Aunt Edith would fix me peach pie, which she almost always did.

 What I remember is she would take a big, tin foil-wrapped wheel out of the freezer, uncover it on the kitchen table next to the ashtray and her always-lit cigarette, dot it with oleo (that’s margarine) and shove it in the oven.
 It came out tangy-tart perfection; a stone fruit work of art.

 I don’t think there was anything unique or magical in my Aunt Edith’s pie that made it so good that I remember it 40 years later.
 She, like all the other women in my life, didn’t follow culinary trends because just putting a meal on the table was enough.
 Truly, you had two choices when it came to what was served: take it or leave it.
 The fact that the peaches were fresh and probably from a neighbor’s trees or put up the summer before was a common practice instead of an homage to local foods and homesteading.
 Aunt Edith also made her own pie crusts with artery-clogging, mouth-partying lard, flour and a fork, not because she was a purist but because that’s the only way you got pie crust if you wanted it.